nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.2.8.2 Editing a detail: `detail edit`

-You can edit an existing detail to a specified student in **Reeve**.
+You can edit an existing detail for a specified student in **Reeve**.

 Format: `detail edit STUDENT_INDEX i/DETAIL_INDEX t/DETAIL_TEXT`

 * Edits the detail at the specified `DETAIL_INDEX` for the student at the specified `STUDENT_INDEX`.
+* `DETAIL_INDEX` refers to the index of the detail to edit, within the detail field of the student.
+* There has to be a valid detail at the `DETAIL_INDEX` provided.

 Examples:
 * `detail edit 1 i/2 t/Handsome` edits the 2nd detail for the 1st student in **Reeve**, to "Handsome".